Back to Blog

-Portugal is one of the countries that has entered into an agreement with the US to implement the Foreign Account Tax Compliance Act.
-In this blog post, we will explore what FATCA means for real estate in Portugal and the FATCA rules for banks in Portugal.
+In this article, we'll explore what FATCA means for real estate in Portugal and the FATCA rules for banks in Portugal.

 What are the FATCA rules for banks in Portugal?

-FATCA bank account reporting
+FATCA Portugal bank account reporting

 To comply with FATCA, FFIs in Portugal must enter into an agreement with the IRS and register with the IRS as a participating FFI.
 Failure to comply with FATCA reporting requirements can result in significant penalties for the foreign financial institution.